 at the command line.
 Provide run-time arguments as appropriate.
 The file must reside on your path or in your current folder.

-When you execute the code, a fully functional copy of the GUI displays on the screen.
-If the file includes code to initialize the GUI and callbacks to service the components, you can manipulate components that it contains.
+When you execute the code, a fully functional copy of the UI displays on the screen.
+If the file includes code to initialize the UI and callbacks to service the components, you can manipulate components that it contains.